machinexa2/machinexa2.github.io/writeups/_posts/2020-09-19-audioedit.markdown

 ![Burp Request](/writeups/assets/images/ctflearn_audioedit_burprequest.png)

 I tried sending some advanced payloads like `' or 1=1 or '` and `' and 1=1 and '` to see how it behaves.
 Unfortunately, it was throwing error.
 Each time i tried something new, it gave a error.
-One more thing to notice is that sending file content with same text but entirely different extension caused **File Exist** error to be thrown.
-Mine frustation slowly increased with time, later i found out it was because i directly edited the response *(which i should never have).*
+One more thing to notice is that sending file content with same content but entirely different filename caused **File Exist** error to be thrown.
+Mine frustation slowly increased with time, later i found out it was because i directly edited the request from burpsuite *(which i should never have).*

 I tried to make a python3 script to upload the file and directly give me response which cost me around 1-2 hour.
 I used http instead of https which caused error.
 Finally i have a script that does automatically does everything, i just have to type the payload.
 Here's a small portion:
 ```python